Pray Anything: Critical response

 The Orlando Sentinels Gregory Hardy named it the thirteenth best episode of the show with a sports theme.

 Colin Jacobson of DVD Movie Guide said the episode reminded him of the fourth season episode "Homer the Heretic" but was not as good as that episode.
 He wrote that there were "some amusing moments but doesn't add up to a consistently strong program."

 On Four Finger Discount, Guy Davis and Brendan Dando thought the episode "had an interesting premise, just lacked a solid execution", and they felt they had seen similar episodes previously.

 Polcino said "Pray Anything" was a "well-written show", and "one of his favorite scripts" as he loves addressing religious themes.

 Cultural references

-The episode title is a reference to the movie "Say Anything...", in which Dan Castellaneta had played a small, uncredited role.
-Larry H. Lawyer who takes up Homer's lawsuit against the church is based on Los Angeles personal injury attorney Larry H. Parker.
+The episode title is a reference to the movie Say Anything..., in which Dan Castellaneta had played a small, uncredited role.
+When a moisture-damaged wall disintegrates in the Simpson house, the cracks form the shape of one of the Washington Crossing the Delaware paintings.
+Documentary filmmaker Ken Burns appears in a self-parody role as the presenter of an autobiographical documentary about his own life.
+The attorney who takes up Homer's injury lawsuit against the church, "Larry H. Lawyer Jr.", is based on Los Angeles attorney Larry H. Parker.